 Step Up! for Better Health

-The Step Up! for Better Health program is designed to improved the health of members with targeted medical conditions over time and in all settings.
+The Step Up! for Better Health program is designed to improve the health of members with targeted medical conditions over time and in all settings.
 The program works by identifying, case managing, and supporting members within each target group to improve the overall health of the group.
 Step Up! focuses on members who have a diagnosis of depression, anxiety, and hypertension.
 South Country uses many interventions to help members in the focus groups, to boost our current initiatives and help develop new initiatives.

 - Keeping members healthy.
 Our goal is to increase the number of members using the Ex Program tobacco cessation program and the BeActive exercise program.
 The EX Program (web) & BeActive (web)